deadlybutter/simplecms.js/README.md

 # simple.js
 A simple CMS platform for Node.
-Get it up &amp; running with 2 lines of code.
+Get it up &amp; running with 1 line of code.